hexcowboy/blog/content/docker-burp-suite.md

 Category: Docker
 Tags: docker, burpsuite
 Author: hexcowboy
-Summary: Quickly install a Burp Suite through Docker without having to install in on your host machine.
+Summary: Quickly install Burp Suite on Docker in a matter of seconds, not minutes.

-On my soul quest to create [a fully featured penetration test Docker container](https://github.com/hexcowboy/jackbox), I came across a few issues.
+On my soul quest to create [a fully featured penetration testing Docker container](https://github.com/hexcowboy/saloon), I came across a few issues.

 1. Docker doesn't run graphical applications on it's own
 2. The network proxy won't work unless the `8080` port is exposed